liinahamari/Follower/articles/osmdroidSetup.md

 Also, for such functionality as drawing routes you'll need "bonus pack" dependency:
 <br>```implementation 'com.github.MKergall:osmbonuspack:6.6.0'``` ([official page](https://github.com/MKergall/osmbonuspack))

 Core functionality of showing the map won't work until configuration provides Application ID and path for osmdroid files.
-The better place for configuration setup is your Application's subclass:
+The better place for configuration setup is your ```Application```'s subclass:
 ```
     class MyApp: Application() {
         ...